Energy Corridor Links

 Bureau of Land Management National Energy Initiatives

 The Bureau of Land Management, an agency of the Department of the Interior, manages more land - 261 million surface acres, and 700 million acres of sub-surface mineral estate - than any other Federal agency, most being in the Western states, including Alaska.
 The Bureau works closely with other federal agencies, state and tribal governments, local communities, industry and citizens of the U.S. to develop dependable, affordable and environmentally sound energy from the public lands.
-The BLM is a co-lead agency preparing the West-wide Energy Corridor Programmatic EIS.
+The BLM was a co-lead agency for the West-wide Energy Corridor PEIS.
 The National Energy Initiatives Links page features links to a variety of energy-related sites and documents.

-This Website contains general information, news, public comments, and background documents pertaining to Section 1813 of the Energy Policy Act - the Indian Lands Rights-of-Way study.
+This page of the Tribal Energy and Environmental Information Clearinghouse website contains general information, public comments, and background documents pertaining to Section 1813 of the Energy Policy Act - the Indian Lands Rights-of-Way study.

 USDA Forest Service

 The Forest Service manages public lands in national forests and grasslands, which encompass 193 million acres.
-The Forest Service is a cooperating agency preparing the West-wide Energy Corridor Programmatic EIS.
+The Forest Service was a cooperating agency for the West-wide Energy Corridor PEIS.

 Federal Energy Regulatory Commission (FERC)

 FERC regulates and oversees energy industries in the economic, environmental, and safety interests of the American public.
 FERC is an independent agency that regulates the interstate transmission of electricity, natural gas, and oil.
 FERC also reviews proposals to build liquefied natural gas (LNG) terminals and interstate natural gas pipelines as well as licensing hydropower projects.